 Galway in Ireland has bagged the title of being a European City of Culture in 2020.
 Depending on when you decide to visit you’ll find all kinds of arts events planned, from processions through the cobbled streets to theatre shows in venues across the city.

-Head to Galway in July to coincide with one of the biggest events in the city’s calendar; Galway International Arts Festival, 13 to 26 July 2020.
-There will be more than 200 shows in 25+ locations with big names like Sinead O’Connor booked to perform.
+Head to Galway in July to coincide with one of the biggest events in the city’s calendar; Galway International Arts Festival.
+There are hundreds of shows in 25+ locations with big names always booked to perform.

 If you want to explore Galway’s country and coastline then you have hire ponies to ride along the beach, go on a boat trip to the Aran Islands or climb the Connemara mountains.